cryptocopycats/kittyverse/GLOSSARY.md

 and the two digit integer representation of the 5-bit chunk that makes up the gene in the dna sequence  (e.g. WE05).
 See the gene page to understanding how to read these genes.

-## Hidden gene
+## Hidden / recessive gene
 Any gene that does not actively cause the expression of a Cattribute in a Kitty.
-This could be because it is in a hidden slot, because the gene does not map to a Cattribute, or because the Kitty is Fancy or Exclusive and thus expresses no Cattributes.
+This could be because it is in a hidden / recessive slot, because the gene does not map to a Cattribute, or because the Kitty is Fancy or Exclusive and thus expresses no Cattributes.
-Currently, most Kitties have 40 hidden genes.
-There are three hidden gene slots for every trait category, and these are designated as H1 (hidden), H2 (moderately hidden), and H3 (deeply hidden).
+Currently, most Kitties have 40 hidden / recessive genes.
+There are three hidden / recessive gene slots for every trait category, and these are designated as H1 / H2 / H3  or R1 / R2 / R3.
-The more deeply hidden a gene is, the less likely it is to pass down to the primary gene slot in any offspring.
+The more deeply hidden / recessive a gene is, the less likely it is to pass down to the primary gene slot in any offspring.

-## Primary genes
+## Primary / dominant genes
-Genes which are in the primary gene slot in the DNA sequence for a given trait category.
+Genes which are in the primary / dominant gene slot in the DNA sequence for a given trait category.

 ## Special gene
 There is one remaining gene, INT32, which we call a special gene because there is no way to mutate into this gene